Where did you attend university/college?

 The faculty have a wonderful relationship with house staff.
 All of the faculty that I have worked have been incredibly invested in teaching and sharing their expertise while ultimately allowing us to come to our own clinical decisions.
 They provide a relaxed environment in which we are respected as colleagues.
 This creates a fantastic atmosphere where questions are encouraged, and the focus is on learning and helping patients!

-Tell us about your co-residents.
+Tell us about your co-fellows.
 What has helped you connect, support each other, and form friendships?

 About Duke University and Durham